PickNikRobotics/trackjoint/README.md

 * The jerk limit is usually greater than the acceleration limit, which is greater than the velocity limit: jerk_limit > acceleration_limit > velocity_limit.

-* The jerk limit should be less than (acceleration_limit / controller_timestep).
-Otherwise, acceleration could jump to maximum in one timestep and there would be no reason for a jerk limit.
+* It is not unusual to have jerk limits that seem very large, in the range of 5,000-10,000 rad/s^3.

 * For tuning the acceleration limit, think about how long it should take the robot to accelerate to maximum velocity in your application.
-For example, if it takes approximately 0.5 seconds to accelerate to full speed, an estimate is:  acceleration_limit = velocity_limit / 0.5.
+For example, if it should take approximately 0.5 seconds to accelerate to full speed, an estimate is:  acceleration_limit = velocity_limit / 0.5.